 Earth grounding provides protection from static discharge, transients, and power surges.
 A ground lug is provided on the TEMP 120 for connection to earth ground, see Wiring panel overview (p.
 9).
-Minimum 14 AWG ground wire is recommended.
+At a minimum, 14 AWG ground wire is recommended.
 The earth side of the connection should be to a grounding rod or other grounded device.